-The final element of the policy should include details on how investment activities will be reported and audited.
+The final component of the policy should include details on how investment activities are reported and audited.
 This needs to be similar, in terms of detail, to the reporting and auditing of other treasury activities.

-This section of the policy should outline the various reports that should be generated, stating to whom and how frequently each report ought to be made, whilst also maintaining an appropriate segregation of duties.
-This means no individual should receive a report on an activity he or she performed.
+An outline of the various reports which need to be generated must be provided in this section, stating to whom and how frequently each report ought to be made.
+Maintaining an appropriate segregation of duties is important here; no individual should generate a report on an activity they performed.
 In companies with large treasury organisations, it may be appropriate to send regular investment management reports to the treasurer on a daily or weekly basis, possibly as part of a regular set of reports.
 The finance director and other members of a board-level treasury committee should then receive monthly or quarterly reports as part of their overall review of treasury activity.
 In smaller organisations, where the treasurer is directly involved in daily investment decisions, management reports should be sent elsewhere, either to the finance director or perhaps a financial controller or accountant who is not directly engaged with treasury activity.

 Checking deal confirmations is a key internal control.
 All deal confirmations received from the outside party should be promptly checked against the records generated from the treasury deal recording system.
-This check should be carried out by individuals outside the treasury department, with suitable exception reporting and escalation procedures.
+This process can be automated with the support of third-party applications, which can automatically match deal confirmations, with exceptions reported via a process workflow.
+If performed manually, the check should be carried out by individuals outside the treasury department.
+There should be suitable exception reporting and escalation procedures.